strongbox/strongbox-docs/Writing-Tests.md

 The integration tests can be invoked, by triggering the Maven profile that executes them by passing in `-Dintegration.tests` property.

+# Web Forms Tests

+The web forms model classes inside the [strongbox-web-forms](https://github.com/strongbox/strongbox/tree/master/strongbox-web-forms) module are validated inside its corresponding form.
+It is needed to test them in order to ensure that every validation is correct.
+Please check the guide on [Build Web Form Tests](https://github.com/strongbox/strongbox/wiki/Build-Web-Form-Tests).

 # Testing REST calls

 ## How to write your own integration test